 Herb Babcock, Brianna Barron, Tim Belliveau, Raghvi Bhatia, Percy Echols, Mundy Hepburn, Justin Hunting, Wes Hunting, David King, Charles Manion, Theresa Pierzchala, Kait Rhoads, Cassandra Straubing, Edgar Valentine, Eli Zilke; plus an honorary selection of artworks by curator Jerry Catania.

-Krasl Art Center’s galleries are free and open to the public.
-Find the most up-to-date hours, admission information, and safety policies Visit Krasl Art Center.
-Learn more about the work on view during special tours, artist talks, and parties – both in person and online.
+At this time, Krasl Art Center’s galleries are available for individual households to visit by appointment only.
+Find the most up-to-date hours, admission information, and safety policies at Krasl Art Center.
+Learn more about the work on view during special tours, artist talks, and other virtual events.
 All events require advance registration.
-To register, visit Krasl Art Center.
+To register, explore Adult/Teen Classes, Tours, & Kits.

 SATURDAY, SEPTEMBER 5TH, 12:00 - 2:00 PM